LSU vs. Virginia Tech Women's Basketball Predictions & Picks - November 30

 LSU Schedule Analysis

-- LSU has one win versus Quadrant 2 opponents, tied for the 17th-most in the nation.
+- LSU has tied for the 17th-most Quadrant 2 wins in the country (one).

+- LSU has tied for the eighth-most Quadrant 4 victories in the country (four).

 Get tickets for any college basketball game this season at Ticketmaster!